nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

 Given below is a summary of my contributions to the TutorBuddy Application.

 ### Major Enhancement:
-* Getting the current month and previous 2 months monthly fees
+* Getting the current month and previous 2 months monthly fees.
   * **What it does:** This feature calculates the current month, and the previous 2 months expected monthly fee based on existing sessions and recurring sessions.
 We then display the results on the UI accordingly.
   * **Rationale:** Independent tutors might want to keep track of their earnings.
 However, as different lesson could be priced differently, we wanted to implement a feature that helps user calculate their expected total current month salary and their previous 2 months